Low-rank passthrough neural networks: Experiments

+In order to obtain a fair comparison, we also train a uRNN model with state size $n=721$, resulting in approximately the same number of parameters as the low-rank plus diagonal GRU models.
+This model very quickly reaches perfect accuracy on the training set in less than $2,000$ updates, but overfits w.r.t. the test set.

+We also consider two variants of this task which are difficult for the uRNN model.
+For both these tasks we used the same settings as above except that the task size parameter is set at $N=100$ for consistency with the works that introduced these variants.
 In the variant of \citet{Danihelka2016}, the length of the sequence to be remembered is randomly sampled between $1$ and $10$ for each sequence.
 They manage to achieve fast convergence with their Associative LSTM architecture with $65,505$ parameters, and slower convergence with standard LSTM models.
 Our low-rank plus diagonal GRU architecture, which has less parameters than their Associative LSTM, performs comparably or better, reaching test cross-entropy $< \num{1e-3}$ nats and almost perfect classification accuracy in less than $30,000$ updates.
 In the variant of \citet{Henaff2016}, the length of the sequence to be remembered is fixed at $10$ but the model is expected to copy it after a variable number of time steps randomly chosen, for each sequence, between $1$ and $N=100$.
 The authors achieve slow convergence with a standard LSTM model, while our low-rank plus diagonal GRU architecture achieves fast convergence, reaching test cross-entropy $< \num{1e-3}$ nats and almost perfect classification accuracy in less than $38,000$ updates, and perfect test accuracy in $87,000$ updates.

+We further train uRNN models with state size $n=721$ on these variants of the memory task.
+We found that the uRNN learns faster than the low-rank plus diagonal GRU on the variable length, fixed lag task \citep{Danihelka2016} but fails to converge within our training time limit on the fixed length, variable lag task \citep{Henaff2016}.

+Training the low-rank plus diagonal GRU on these tasks incurs sometimes in numerical stability problems as discussed in appendix \ref{APPENDIXLRGRU}.
+In order to systemically address these issues, we also trained models with weight normalization \citep{Salimans2016} and weight row max-norm constraints.
+These models turned out to be more stable and in fact converge faster, performing on par with the uRNN on the variable length, fixed lag task.